-In the last 24 hours in Colorado we’ve seen rain, hail, tornadoes, sleet balls, lightening, thunder, street flooding, it’s currently snowing like the dickens and I think I just spotted a swarm of locust fly through.
+In the last 24 hours Colorado has seen rain, hail, tornadoes, sleet balls, lightening, thunder, street flooding, it’s currently snowing like the dickens and I think I just spotted a swarm of locust fly through.
 And as one of my friends on Facebook said “cue volcano”.

-It seems you can’t walk into any market in Denver without a big display of baskets of perfect strawberries pleading to be adopted.
+You can’t walk into any market in Denver without a big display of baskets of perfect strawberries pleading to be adopted.
+And at good prices.

 But from where did this glut of strawberries come??
 It seems that the strawberry harvest in Florida was delayed due to lousy weather, and now their harvest is coinciding with the California harvest resulting in 80 million pounds of strawberries distributed in the U.S. all at once.
 Results?
 Oh-so sweet prices.